|'Bolters finding trucks ... Trucks finding 'Bolters ... 'Bolters needing counseling ...|

 I also admired some really cool old cars and trucks.

 There was a drop-dead gorgeous 1958 Studebaker station wagon named Betty.
 Her detailing and accessories were a knock out!
 My water temperature is going up just thinking about her!
 Her owner and restorer, Anita (another knockout!), was one of Betty's accessories.
 Anita also goes by the name of Pinky.
-Here's some more info about Betty and Pinky.
+Here's a photo of Betty and Pinky.

 One of the gents who talked to Dean suggested that I would like Jimmy's Old Car Picnic, held up in San Francisco.
 Dean said that he'd check it out.
 He was being polite because LOTS of folks want me to come to their shows and my social calendar is really packed.
 So Dean runs interference for me occasionally.